Concepts of Disease and Health

 - Related Entries

 Health has received less philosophical attention than disease, and this essay will correspondingly have less to say about it.
 The conceptual terrain in the case of health is a little more complex than that of disease; one way of thinking about health says that it is just the absence of disease, so if disease is biological malfunction or abnormality, it follows that a healthy person is someone whose biological systems are all in order.
 But another way of looking at health insists that it is not just the absence of disease but the presence of something more; a positive state.
 The constitution of the World Health Organization (WHO) defines health “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity” (WHO 1948).
 According to views like this, we should think in terms not of health and disease alone, but in terms of health, disease and normality.
 This essay will look at theories of health after first discussing disease.
+The focus throughout is on individuals, although some theorists (e.g. Inkpen 2019) have argued for a seeing humans and their associated microbiomes as part of an ecosystem that can be evaluated, like other ecosystems, as healthy or not.

-The tendency in recent philosophy has been to see disease concepts as involving empirical judgments about human physiology and normative judgments about human behavior or well-being (Bloomfield 2001, Boorse 1975, Ereshefsky forthcoming, Culver and Gert 1982, Thagard 1999).
-First, we have beliefs about the natural functioning of humans—both our common sense expectations about the body and scientific theories of human biology.
-Second, we make judgments about whether some particular condition or way of life is or is not, in some relevant way.
+The tendency in recent philosophy has been to see disease concepts as involving empirical judgments about human physiology and normative judgments about human behavior or well-being (Bloomfield 2001, Boorse 1975, Ereshefsky 2009, Culver and Gert 1982, Thagard 1999).
+First, we have beliefs about the natural functioning of humans – both our common sense expectations about the body and scientific theories of human biology.
+Second, we make judgments about whether some particular condition or way of life is or is not undesirable, in some relevant way.
 This second set of concerns obviously involves normative criteria, to do with the extent to which a life is unnatural, undesirable or failing to flourish in some way.
 (There is not a clear consensus among writers here.)
 One important and controversial question is whether the judgments we make concerning our biology are also normative in some way.
 A further large question concerns the relationship between the two types of judgments, in both medicine and common sense.

 Another strain in recent scholarship suggests that our normative judgments alone determine who falls under the concepts of health and disease.
 This view has been less influential in philosophy, but commands widespread adherence in other areas of the humanities and social sciences (e.g. Kennedy 1983, Brown 1990).
 Kitcher (1997, 208–9) summarizes the debate as follows: